joergboe/MakeItSimple/README.md

 * The generated files are placed in separate directories.
 * Automatic header dependencies are created.
 * The list of source files and dependables is automatically created.
+* The command line goals are executed in the designated order.

 **Configuration**